How to battle wage garnishment

 Wage garnishment is a tool of last resort used by a creditor to collect a debt.
 Usually, a creditor will need to sue through the courts to obtain a wage garnishment order.

 In certain circumstances, a creditor will not need to go to court to make a wage garnishment.
 If you owe unpaid taxes, the Canada Revenue Agency can enforce a wage garnishment without suing through a court.
-Similarly, if you have used your wages as collateral for a credit union loan, a court order for wage garnishment is unnecessary.

 How does wage garnishment work?